 Assuming investors trade with a trustworthy and secure MAM/PAMM broker, the account risks remain primarily with the portfolio manager and their ability to navigate all market conditions while delivering consistent annualized performance within acceptable overall risk parameters.
 Investors can decrease their risk by diversifying across different brokers and strategies.

 Traders and investors should trade only with those MAM/PAMM brokers who have maintained a clean regulatory track record for at least five years.
 Publicly listed brokers add another layer of security and oversight, while the availability of a third-party insurance policy securing deposits is another helpful criterion to use in broker selection.
 Ideally, MAM/PAMM brokers should list their auditors and provide updated, audited performance statistics.

-Investors looking to invest in a MAM account will have different preferences, but all should focus on finding a MAM Forex broker offering competitive trading conditions.
+Investors looking to invest in a Managed Forex Accounts will have different preferences, but all should focus on finding a MAM Forex broker offering competitive trading conditions.
 A list of criteria that will be suitable for most should include:

 - Broker regulation and security, with a clean track record of at least five years.